rapidsai/cudf/docs/cudf/source/developer_guide/documentation.md

 Alternatively, you may also forward the port using e.g.
 `ssh -N -f -L localhost:$LOCAL_PORT:localhost:$REMOTE_PORT $REMOTE_IP`.
 That will make `$REMOTE_IP:$REMOTE_PORT` visible at `localhost:$LOCAL_PORT`.

+## Documenting cuDF internals

+Unlike public APIs, the documentation of internal code (functions, classes, etc) is not linted.
+Documenting internals is strongly encouraged, but not enforced in any particular way.
+Regarding style, either full numpy-style docstrings or regular `#` comments are acceptable.
+The former can be useful for complex or widely used functionality, while the latter is fine for small one-off functions.
+In general, the degree of documentation required for internals is determined by PR review.
+Use your best judgment when writing such functions, then expect to iterate as needed during review.